alanEG/Gosna/README.md

 Here simply how check dynamic works when add

-1 - Send 5 request and save them responses in `tmp` directory
+1 - Send 5 request and save them responses in `temp` directory

-2 - Get the the dynamic lines from the responses in the `tmp` directory
+2 - Get the the dynamic lines from the responses in the `temp` directory

 3 - Save the bigest response length